-* Significant reduction in the rate of postpartum haemorrhage in the breast stimulation group (0% versus 6%).
+* Significant reduction in the rate of postpartum hemorrhage in the breast stimulation group (0% versus 6%).

-Women who are high-risk should seek the advice of their healthcare provider before trying nipple stimulation to induce their labour.
+Women who are high-risk should seek the advice of their healthcare provider before trying nipple stimulation to induce their labor.

 A: A very light pregnancy test line means you are probably pregnant.
 Pregnancy tests only detect hCG in the body – which occurs after conception has taken place.
 As days pass, in a healthy pregnancy, this line will get darker and more prominent.

 A: You can have a boy when you increase sodium and potassium in your diet.
 Therefore you need to eat more foods such as bananas or berries, and you put some salt in your food.
 Also, schedule intercourse for the day before ovulation.
 Use protection before then, to discourage an abundance of female sperm, which live longer.

 A: Babies start talking during their eleventh month up to their fourteenth month of life.
 Although it may be sooner or take a bit more time than this.
 You can expect their first words to be related to their parents, such as ‘mama’ and ‘dada’.